Abdulfattah Adam: Al-Nassr

 On 13 July 2019, Adam joined Al-Nassr for a reported fee of SAR25 million.
 He signed a five-year contract with the club.
 Adam struggled with injuries during his first season at the club.
 He failed to make the matchday squad for the first four months of the season.
 On 6 December 2019, Adam finally made his debut for Al-Nassr in the King Cup Round of 32 win against Al-Bukiryah.
 He came off the bench in the 62nd minute, to replace Abdulrahman Al-Dawsari, and assisted Nordin Amrabat's goal and Al-Nassr's fourth.
 On 13 December 2019, Adam made his league debut as well as score his first goal for Al-Nassr in the 2–1 win against former club Al-Taawoun.
 On 4 January 2020, Adam came off the bench in the 2019 Saudi Super Cup match against Al-Taawoun and scored his penalty in the shootout as Al-Nassr won the competition for the first time.
 On 15 September 2020, Adam made his continental debut for Al-Nassr, coming off the bench in the group stage match against Iranian side Sepahan.
 Adam ended his first season at Al-Nassr making 13 appearances in all competitions, scoring twice and assisting three times.

 On 18 October 2020, Adam made started Al-Nassr's first league match of the season against Al-Fateh.
 He made one further appearance against Al-Taawoun before joining Al-Raed on loan.

 On 25 October 2020, Adam joined Al-Raed on loan until the end of the 2020–21 season.
 On 5 November 2020, Adam made his debut for Al-Raed coming off the bench against Al-Wehda and scoring a stoppage-time winner.
 On 1 December 2020, Al-Raed announced that Adam had suffered an ACL injury and would undergo surgery, thus ending his season prematurely.
 He made just three appearances for Al-Raed and scored once.

 Adam returned to Al-Nassr following the conclusion of his loan and made his first appearance since coming back on 18 September 2021 in the 3–1 loss against Al-Ittihad.
 On 22 December 2021, Adam made his first start of the season in the Round of 16 King Cup match against Al-Ettifaq.
 Adam also struggled with injuries throughout the season and made just five appearances in all competitions.

 On 18 August 2022, Adam joined Abha on loan.

+Al-Taawoun return

+On 7 September 2023, Adam joined Al-Taawoun on a three-year deal.